Micro Puff is better suited for wet weather due to its synthetic insulation.

 Yes, the DWR does help with preventing the rain drops from getting soaked into the internal surface of the Down Sweater, but doesn't help so much with its warmth.

-Again, once the fill gets wet - its warmth will drop significantly.
+Again, once the fill gets wet, its warmth will drop significantly.
+Depending on the precipitation, the water will get in, too.

 Breathability